 The following general categories of assets and liabilities are not all inclusive and if other assets or liabilities exist they should be listed.
 Assets should be listed according to which spouse has title (including assets owned by a spouse or the spouses with one or more third parties) and at their approximate market value.

+Husband

-Husband Wife Both Names
+Wife Both Names

-I. Assets
+- I. Assets

 - A. Real estate (gross value)

 - B. Stocks, bonds and mutual funds

-- C. Accounts at and certificates or other instruments issued by
+- C. Accounts at and certificates or other instruments issued by financial institutions

-- financial institutions D. Mortgages, land contracts, promissory notes and cash
+- D. Mortgages, land contracts,

-- E. Partnership interests
+- promissory notes and cash E. Partnership interests

 - EL.
 Limited liability company interests.

 - F. Trust interests

 - G. Livestock, farm products, crops

 - H. Automobiles and other vehicles

 - I. Jewelry and personal effects

-- J. Household furnishings
+- Household furnishings J.

-- K. Life insurance and annuities:
+- K. Life insurance and annuities: 1.
+Face value

-- Face value

-Cash surrender value
+- 2. Cash surrender value

-- L. Retirement benefits (include value): 1.
-Pension plans
+- L. Retirement benefits (include value):

+- 1. Pension plans

 - 2. Profit sharing plans

 - 3. HR-10 KEOGH plans

 - 4. IRAs

 - 5. Deferred compensation plans

 - M. Other assets not listed elsewhere

 - II.
 OBLIGATIONS (TOTAL OUTSTANDING BALANCE):

 - A. Mortgages and liens

 - B. Credit cards

-- C. Other obligations to financial institutions

-- D. Alimony, maintenance and child support (per month)

-- E. Other obligations (such as other obligations to individuals, guarantees, contingent liabilities)
+- Other obligations to financial institutions - D. Alimony, maintenance and child support (per month) - Other obligations (such as other obligations E. to individuals, guarantees, contingent liabilities)

-- III.
+III.
 ANNUAL COMPENSATION FOR SERVICES: (for example, wages and income from selfemployment; also include social security, disability and similar income here)

-- - (IF YOU NEED ADDITIONAL SPACE,

-ADD ADDITIONAL SHEETS)
+(IF YOU NEED ADDITIONAL SPACE, ADD ADDITIONAL SHEETS)

 History: 1987 a.
 393; 1991 a.
 301; 1993 a.
 112, 160; 1997 a.
-250. NOTE: 1991 Wis.
-Act 301, which affected this section, contains extensive legislative council notes.
+250; 2005 a.
+443 s.